 I believe it could also be a combination of both reasons but either way, it reads very lazy to me.
 Its one thing to simply not be familiar with your cultural heritage, native land, or language – this isn’t uncommon among second-generation immigrants (children of immigrant parents).
 It’s the fact that the author decided to tell this story anyway, without the research because the author knew the target readers would not know any better.
 Adeyemi didn’t tell a story with Yoruba characters in a Yoruba land, and she didn’t do the work to create a completely fictional universe either.
 Instead, she leaned very heavily on the otherness of her Nigerian heritage, believing that it would be enough to satisfy her target audience because it was unfamiliar to them.
 She pulled it off because she was right about her audience.

-While these things may seem nit-picky to some, I personally feel there are more than enough and smaller and larger continuity and world-building holes to make this story jarring to read, if you’re familiar enough with Nigeria and Yoruba culture (or other southern cultures) to recognize them.
+While these things may seem nit-picky to some, I personally feel there are more than enough continuity and world-building holes to make this story jarring to read, if you’re familiar enough with Nigeria and Yoruba culture (or other southern cultures) to recognize them.

 Maybe, I will eventually try to read the book again – probably just starting from where I left off next time around.
 But I have to say my initial two attempts at reading this novel have only made me question the reviews and the intended readers.
 I think it was wildly overhyped.